MaxHalford/maxhalford.github.io/content/blog/sklearn-text-classifier-memory-footprint.md

 Total                        5.0 kB
 ```

 We've reduced the model's memory consumption by a whopping factor of ~545.
 We've done this without impacting the memory's accuracy.
 It's a free win!
+Note that you could push the envelope even further by reducing the precision of the coefficient matrix to 32 bits instead of 64 bits, but the savings would be marginal.